-Discover the Green Heart of Tanzania: Your Guide to the Usambara Mountains
+Your Essential Guide to the Usambara Mountains, Tanzania

 The Usambara Mountains, found in the northeastern part of Tanzania, are a lesser-known tourist destination compared to famous parks like Serengeti or Kilimanjaro.
 The Usambaras are known because they are home to lush forests, a variety of wildlife and charming villages and present an ideal way out of the city.
 It is split into the East Usambara and West Usambara range each possessing its own distinctive landscapes, hiking trails, and sceneries that would entice both the nature lovers and adventurers.